The Most Beautiful Festivals of Nepal: a tourist Guide

 It’s a time for families to come together and eat sweets and meat.
 Women are busy preparing special foods and for many Tharu people it is one of the few times in a year they eat meat.

-In other parts of the country Magh Sankranti is a Hindu festival to pray to the sun god.
-People take a bath in the rivers, preferably at confluences where three holy rivers meet each other such as Trivenighat at Panauti, Devghat near Chitwan and Dolalghat.
+Maghi is celebrated in the southern Terai region where the Tharu people live.
+In other parts of the country, Magh Sankranti is a Hindu festival to pray to the sun god.
+People take a bath in the rivers, preferably at confluences where three holy rivers meet each other.
+Pilgrims gather at Trivenighat at Panauti, Devghat near Chitwan and Dolalghat.

 When: First day in the month of Magh (mid January)